sergiofgonzalez/math-workbench/08-simulating-moving-objects/README.md

-# 07 &mdash; Understanding rates of change
+# 08 &mdash; Simulating Moving Objects
-> Derivatives and Integrals
+> Computing trajectories of objects using *Euler's method*

 ## Concepts and standalone projects